jeanc18rlos/dental-vip-cms/src/pages/en/specialties/periodontics.md

     gums is as or more important than staying caries free.</strong></p> <p><strong>Usually, treatment involves the elimination and control of local infectious irritants such as bacterial plaque and dental calculus</strong> through deep tartrectomies <em>(cleanings)</em>
     and the teaching of proper oral hygiene techniques.
-In more advanced cases, it is usually necessary to implement more complex surgical procedures that involve scaling&nbsp;and&nbsp;root planing, periodontal flaps, bone grafts, membranes placement and the so-called GUIDED TISSUE REGENERATION.</p> <p><strong>Periodontal Disease is almost always asymptomatic in its early stages, which is why it is so dangerous and destructive</strong>.
-When the first signs such as brushing bleeding, tooth separation and dental mobility appear, we are generally in the presence of advanced phases of it. <strong>Without specialized treatment all the support bone is lost and then the teeth will loosen and fall </strong><strong><br /> irremedibly</strong><strong>.</strong></p>
+In more advanced cases it is usually necessary to implement more complex surgical procedures that involve scaling&nbsp;and&nbsp;root planing, periodontal flaps, bone grafts, membranes placement and the so-called GUIDED TISSUE REGENERATION.</p> <p><strong>Periodontal Disease is almost always asymptomatic in its early stages, which is why it is so dangerous and destructive</strong>.
+When the first signs such as brushing bleeding, tooth separation and dental mobility appear; we are generally in the presence of advanced phases of it. <strong>Without specialized treatment all the support bone is lost and then the teeth will loosen and fall </strong><strong><br /> irremedibly</strong><strong>.</strong></p>
     <p>Another additional benefit of this Specialty is that we can obtain from the